ruch555/KNIME-Workflows-for-Applications-in-Medicinal-and-Computational-Chemistry-/README.md

 Figure 3: KNIME workflow taking input for variation of thresholds and data output from Figure 2 for use in a machine learning model.

 The CSV file entitled "Features_GA_LC.csv" is a list of all features with their counts as selected solely by the genetic algorithm as well as after running both the genetic algorithm and linear correlation routines.

+The CSV file entitled "70% with linear correlation increments of 1000 after GA and LC.csv" contains prediction data of the machine learning model for each compound's inhibitory activity at various Puncta count thresholds.